-As the roaring twenties gave way to the Great Depression, the "Bib-Label Lithiated Lemon-Lime Soda" that would become 7 Up was created in 1929, the same year as the stock market crash portending economic calamity.
+The "Bib-Label Lithiated Lemon-Lime Soda" eventually becoming 7 Up was created in 1929, the same year as the great stock market crash.

 While the beverage evolved through names and formulas, it endured prohibitive temperance views alongside other sodas, outlasting challenges like World War II sugar rationing that hindered competitors.

-However, the bulky handle soon yielded to the more memorable "7 Up Lithiated Lemon Soda" by 1936.
+However, the name would soon be changed to "7 Up Lithiated Lemon Soda" by 1936.
 This intermediary title preserved the promotion of the mood-enhancing lithium while moving towards brevity.

 By jettisoning the final vestiges of its medicinal origins, the name ultimately took its iconic, simplified final form as "7 Up," allowing it to be remembered easily by consumers in the decades that followed.

-The genesis of 7 Up's formula speaks to prevailing medicinal views of the late 1920s, when the soda was devised.
+7 Up's initial formulation is shocking to those of us in modern times.
 It featured the curious incorporation of lithium citrate, intended as a mood enhancer in an era still rooted in patent medicine.

 The ingredient linked 7 Up to the ostensible mental and emotional benefits associated with the mineral salts of natural spring tonics.